-An archive of his work is below, and check out his work on the NBC News Investigations blog.
+An archive of his work is below, and check out his recent work at NBC News Investigations.

 Articles and videos by investigative reporter Bill Dedman: